massive open online course (MOOC) microlearning (microtraining)

 Building a culture of continuous learning

-Once the scope of a continuous learning strategy has been determined and a plan devised, the following steps will ensure employees are able to take full advantage of it in their work environment:
+Once the scope of a continuous learning strategy is determined and a plan devised, the following components will help to ensure employees take full advantage of it:

 • Flexibility when implementing learning plans.
 Flexibility is key to accommodating as many employees as possible and ensuring their participation.
-Flexible approaches include allotting sufficient time to complete assignments that account for people's busy schedules and personal lives.
-Another example would be easily accessible forums or discussion boards for collaboration and interaction among learners who live far apart.
+Flexible approaches include accounting for people's busy schedules and personal lives by allotting sufficient time to complete assignments.
+Another example would be providing easily accessible forums or discussion boards for collaboration and interaction among learners who live far apart.

 • Useful technology tools and resources.
-Learning management systems (LMS) tools are particularly useful for cohort learning that helps train or educate multiple employees at the same time.
+Learning management systems (LMSes) and other types of learning platforms are particularly useful for cohort learning, which helps train or educate multiple employees at the same time.
 Systems that enable virtual and hybrid learning are also useful.

 • Collaborative and collective learning efforts.
-LMSes have capabilities that foster collaboration and interactive assignments with features like forums and gamification.
-When learners engage in fun activities and interactions, they are more likely to retain what they're learning.
+LMSes have capabilities that foster collaboration and interactive assignments with features such as forums and gamification.
+When learners engage in fun activities and interactions, they're more likely to retain what they're learning.

 Continuous learning for artificial intelligence and machine learning